WallarooLabs/wally/book/python/writing-your-own-application.md

 ### Application Setup

-So now that we have input decoding, computation, and output decoding defined, how do we build it all into an application?
+So now that we have input decoding, computation, and output encoding defined, how do we build it all into an application?
 For this, two things are needed:
 1. An entry point for Wallaroo to create the application.
 This is the function `application_setup` that you need to define.
 2. The actual topology `application_setup` is going to return for Wallaroo to create the application.